rancher/docs/content/rancher/v2.5/en/installation/install-rancher-on-k8s/gke/_index.md

 ### Cloud Shell

-To launch the shell from the Google Cloud Console, go to the upper-right corner of the console and click the **Activate Cloud Shell** button.
+To launch the shell from the [Google Cloud Console,](https://console.cloud.google.com) go to the upper-right corner of the console and click the terminal button.
+When hovering over the button, it is labeled **Activate Cloud Shell.**

 ### Local Shell

-To install gcloud and kubectl, perform the following steps:
+To install `gcloud` and `kubectl`, perform the following steps:

 1. Install the Cloud SDK by following [these steps.](https://cloud.google.com/sdk/docs/install) The Cloud SDK includes the `gcloud` command-line tool.
 The steps vary based on your OS.
 1. After installing Cloud SDK, install the `kubectl` command-line tool by running the following command:

     ```
     gcloud components install kubectl
     ```
     In a later step, `kubectl` will be configured to use the new GKE cluster.
 1. [Install Helm 3](https://helm.sh/docs/intro/install/) if it is not already installed.
 1. Enable Helm experimental [support for OCI images](https://github.com/helm/community/blob/master/hips/hip-0006.md) with the `HELM_EXPERIMENTAL_OCI` variable.
 Add the following line to `~/.bashrc` (or `~/.bash_profile` in macOS, or wherever your shell stores environment variables):

     ```
     export HELM_EXPERIMENTAL_OCI=1
     ```
 1. Run the following command to load your updated `.bashrc` file:

     ```
     source ~/.bashrc
     ```